 Resource: Gender Equality Mainstreaming for Business Growth and Impact

 This resource is from the Mennonite Economic Development Associates (MEDA), an international economic development organization whose mission is to create business solutions to poverty.
-Click the link to read the GEM Framework.
+Click the link below to read the GEM Framework.

 Women are key drivers of economic growth, engaging in business as consumers, employees, leaders, suppliers, and community stakeholders.
 Yet, women are frequently overlooked and underrepresented in the private sector throughout the world.
 2017 marked the first year that the Global Gender Gap — an index measuring 144 countries’ gender disparity in health, education, politics, and the workplace — worsened since its inception in 2006 (WEF).
 Recent events like the #MeToo campaign signal a sea change for the world, including the corporate sphere.
 This is good news, since $28 trillion could be added to annual global GDP by 2025 if women participated in the economy at the same level as men (McKinsey, 2015).
 Businesses and investors who seek to understand and respond to the barriers women face will be rewarded — both in terms of growth and impact.